SherG/sherrieg/content/blog/pentagon-ftx/index.md

 Like SBF, the Pentagon assures us that it's just one of those things, you know, a <a href="https://www.defensenews.com/pentagon/2022/11/16/dod-fails-audit-cites-ukraine-as-teachable-moment-in-accountability/" target="blank">"teachable moment"</a>.

 Maybe SBF should've offered to brand the Pentagon.
-You - like a giant "FTX" neon sign on its roof in return for billions in dark money.
+Like placing a giant "FTX" neon sign on its roof in return for billions in dark money.